-The White Earth Band of Ojibwe is a federally recognized tribe located in northwest Minnesota and encompasses all of Mahnomen County and parts of Becker and Clearwater Counties.
+The White Earth Band of Ojibwe is a Federally recognized Tribe located in northwest Minnesota and encompasses all of Mahnomen County and parts of Becker and Clearwater Counties.
 The reservation employs conservation officers to enforce migratory bird regulations.
-The Tribe and the Service first cooperated to establish special tribal regulations in 1999.
+The Tribe and the Service first cooperated to establish special Tribal regulations in 1999.

-For the 2008-09 migratory bird hunting season, the White Earth Band of Ojibwe requests a duck and merganser season to start September 20 and end December 19, 2008.
-For ducks, they request a daily bag limit of 10, including no more than 2 mallards and 1 canvasback.
+For the 2009-10 migratory bird hunting season, the White Earth Band of Ojibwe usually requests a duck and merganser season to start September 20 and end December 19, 2009.
+For ducks, they usually request a daily bag limit of 10, including no more than 2 mallards and 1 canvasback.
 The merganser daily bag limit would be five with no more than two hooded mergansers.
-For geese, the Tribe proposes an early season from September 1 through September 26, 2008, and a late season from September 27, 2008, through December 19, 2008.
+For geese, the Tribe usually proposes an early season from September 1 through September 26, 2009, and a late season from September 27, 2009, through December 19, 2009.
 The early season daily bag limit is eight geese and the late season daily bag limit is five geese.

-For coots, dove, rail, woodcock, and snipe, the Tribe proposes a September 1 through November 30, 2008, season with daily bag limits of 20 coots, 25 doves, 25 rails, 10 woodcock, and 10 snipe.
+For coots, dove, rail, woodcock, and snipe, the Tribe usually proposes a September 1 through November 30, 2009, season with daily bag limits of 20 coots, 25 doves, 25 rails, 10 woodcock, and 10 snipe.
 Shooting hours are one-half hour before sunrise to one-half hour after sunset.
 Nontoxic shot is required.

-Based on past harvest surveys, the Tribe anticipates harvest of 1,000 to 2,000 Canada geese and 1,000 to 1,500 ducks.
+Based on past harvest surveys, the Tribe anticipates harvest of 1,000 to

+2,000 Canada geese and 1,000 to 1,500 ducks.
 The White Earth Reservation Tribal Council employs four full-time Conservation Officers to enforce migratory bird regulations.

-We propose to approve the White Earth Band of Ojibwe's request to have a special season.
+We propose to approve the White Earth Band of Ojibwe's request to have a special season upon receipt of the